-We can’t all afford to call a plumber for every small plumbing issue.
+We can’t all afford to call a plumber for every small plumbing issue or blockage.
 Therefore, it pays to know a few plumbing basics.

 What to do in case of a plumbing emergency

 Do you know the location of your shutoff valve?
 (Do you know what a shutoff valve is?)

 A shutoff valve (stopcock) turns off the water supply, either to your home or to a fitting in the home.
 In addition, look for the main shutoff valve on the property boundary at the water meter or where the water supply enters your home.
 Turn this off in the event of a plumbing emergency.

 Keep the area around the shutoff valve clean, for ease of access.
 Grease the shutoff valve from time to time to ensure that it does not seize up.

 Blockages in the home